-In alignment with the name, the Wellness Through Living Community Kitchen will also encourage participation from people in Lethbridge and area who are not registered as Life Skills participants.
+In alignment with the name, the Wellness Through Living Community Kitchen will also be available to any community member with that has an active membership.
 Our Community Kitchen is modeled after the successful Community Kitchen Program written and put into operation by Marilyn Gunn of Calgary, AB.
 Those who choose to participate in a cooking session for the week will be required to attend that week’s planning session on Monday evening.
 The Community Kitchen will be managed by two on-staff Kitchen Coordinators along with volunteers, who will be responsible for overall management of the kitchen, behavior and dress codes, and conducting the weekly shop and delivery of supplies for the Saturday cook sessions.
 There will be an annual membership fee ($35.00) and signed registration indicating acceptance of the community kitchen requirements as detailed in the Community Kitchen Guidelines.
 The structured set of guidelines will make it possible for all participants to have a comfortable, safe, enjoyable place to learn about nutrition, share ideas and skills, and create affordable meals.
 We accept people as young as 14 years old to register from the community to join the cook sessions.
 Learning about nutrition through participation at an early age could build healthy habits that last a life time.

 The Community Kitchen has a third dynamic to it: offering “specialty classes” in the evenings.
 Meaning; if people in the community would like to learn how to cook Gluten Free, Chinese Food, Japanese Food, Vegetarian, or Specialty Breads just to name a few, we will be setting up those classes and offering them in the evenings.
 On top of the membership fee there will be a minimal charge for the ingredients used that evening.
 All ingredients we use you can buy at your local store.
 We will keep it simple and practical.